popily/documentation/source/index.html.md

 --------- | ------- | -----------
-source | integer | id for the source. columns | list | List of column names in a source. insight_type | string | The type of analysis used in the insights.
+source | integer | id for the source. columns | list | List of column names in a source. insight_types | list | The type of analysis used in the insights.

 ## Get insight